Arthur-Milchior/anki-better-database/README.md

 ### Rebuild your database
 Let us assume you have edit the readable database.
 You may want to port those change to anki's database.
-To do this, in the main window, choose "rebuild database".
+To do this, in the main window, choose "Readable to anki".
 Most of the contents of the readable database will be ported to anki database.
 The only data from the readable database not ported to anki's database is:
 * the column name ```json```.